 So yes, I may be strict when it comes to sunscreen but please know that it is because I care about your skin.
 Your skin is truly my passion.

 There is a reason that I am known as the “Sunscreen Queen”!
 I want you to protect your skin, I want to help educate you on how best to protect your skin and make you aware of the potential damage that you are causing to your skin.

 For my women clients, the sunscreen that is in your makeup is NOT ENOUGH sunscreen.
 You still need to apply an SPF of 30 or more under your makeup every day.

-For my men clients, don’t forget to apply sunscreen SPF of 30 or more daily to your face, neck, ears and head.
+For my male clients, don’t forget to apply sunscreen SPF of 30 or more daily to your face, neck, ears and head.
 Men over 50 are more likely to become diagnosed with Melanoma skin cancer.
 Protect the largest organ of your body.

-Have you seen the picture of the truck driver who never wore sunscreen on the left side of his face (the side always exposed to the sun) it looked at least 20 years older than the right side of his face??
+Have you seen the picture of the truck driver who never wore sunscreen and on the left side of his face (the side always exposed to the sun) it looked at least 20 years older than the right side of his face??
 Google it….The results will shock you.

 Sunscreen is important.
 Sunscreen will help to keep your skin younger looking, Sunscreen will protect you from skin cancer.
-Yes, I may get made fun of for chasing people around with sunscreen (I don’t really chase them) I may get made fun of for constantly being the “Mother of the Group”, I may be the girl who is constantly speaking of the importance of sunscreen to all I come into contact with.
+Yes, I may get made fun of for chasing people around with sunscreen (I don’t really chase them!)
+I may get made fun of for constantly being the “Mother of the Group”, I may be the girl who is constantly speaking of the importance of sunscreen to all I come into contact with.
 But just know, I may be the girl who saves at least one human life from my education, my passion for skin care and my concern for human well being and for that, I am thankful.
 I don’t know who you are, but seriously PUT YOUR SUNSCREEN ON!!